 Applicants can expect to hear of panel decisions within 10 working days.
 Feedback from the panel review will be available on request.

 In exceptional circumstances and with adequate justification, applications for more than £5,000 may be considered.
-Partners considering such an application are encouraged to consult the Policy Engagement Team at an early stage.
+Partners considering such an application should consult the Policy Engagement Team at an early stage.

-Applications are welcomed from members of any department or faculty at the University of Oxford.
+Applications are welcome from members of any department or faculty at the University of Oxford.

-All applications must involve at least one partner, contracted until at least 31 July 2020, from among
+All applications must involve at least one Partner, contracted until at least 31 July 2022, from among

 - Policymaking staff of central government departments;